jw2249a/2017-bayes-audit/2017-code/README.md

 The second row is an undervote, and the third row is an overvote.
-The sixth row has a write-in for Harry Potter.
+The sixth row has a write-in for Tom Cruz.
 The last row represents a vote that is invalid for some unspecified reason.

 The reported vote file will have a name of the form